RangerMauve/blog.mauve.moe/slides/indexeddb/README.md

 ???

 You can also use this for more advanced queries like values within a range or greater than a specific value.
+Here we're finding just the things that were around during the USSR, and the things that only came into being after Regan got in power.

 ---